sigterm-de/terraform-gitops-talk/Presentation.md

 │      └── weaveworks-gitops
 ```
 [.column]

-FluxCD as an App of Apps system - from the perspective of an individual FluxCD installation
+_from the perspective of an individual FluxCD installation_

+- (0) - cloud and runtime is set up
+  - provide data for stacks to become conscious
 - (1) - load environment
   - primary Flux app
   - references all secondary service Flux apps